-God commands His people to “fear not” many times in the Bible.
-The fact that it is constantly repeated in both the Old and New Testament should be a reminder that the Lord knows the fears we face and is bigger and stronger than any of them.
-Consider the following “fear not” verses God speaks to His people:
+God repeatedly commands His people to “fear not.”
+The fact that it is constantly repeated in both the Old and New Testament should be a reminder that the Lord knows the fears we face and that He is bigger and stronger than any of them.
+Consider the following “fear not” verses God spoke to His people:

 “Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness” (Isaiah 41:10).

 “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind” (1 Timothy 1:7).

 It may seem easy to say not to fear, but God gives us the recipe to eliminate fear and gain His peace.

 “Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee” (Isaiah 26:3).

 Based on these verses, we should not fear any thing because God is with us and will help us.
 He desires to give us peace and a sound mind as we put our trust in Him.
 As we let go of our fear, we are then able to think more clearly and make better decisions in order to live in such a way that God can speak to us, bless us and guide us into right paths which can prevent illness and disease.

 The Bible and Disease Prevention